• Skip to primary navigation

 How long does bubble foam last?

-It’s typically a one-time use material, but it should last for a while when you’re using it!
-In our school, this would be available for all our outside time, which was about two hours long (praise hands for Northern California weather where we are outside nearly every day for hours!).
+In our preschool, this would be available for all our outside time, which was about two hours long (praise hands for Northern California weather where we are outside nearly every day for hours).

 BUT, because it’s so easy to make, if your little ones are begging to make it again the next day, it’s easy to oblige.
-(WAIT.
-That could mean being able to drink your coffee while it’s hot for two days in a row.
-Hallelujah!)

 A young girl pouring and mixing colors.